-Only private companies or companies limited by guarantee that are defunct and solvent can be deregistered.
-A company must be non-operational and have no outstanding liabilities.
+Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

-Once deregistered, the company is dissolved, and any remaining assets become bona vacantia, vested in the Hong Kong Government's Special Administrative Region.
+Once deregistered, the company is dissolved, and any remaining assets become bona vacantia and are vested in the Hong Kong Government.

-Sometimes things do not work out.
-If you want to stop your business, deregistering your Hong Kong company is the easiest and cheapest solution.
+Sometimes things don’t work out.
+If you want to stop your business, deregistering your Hong Kong company is often the easiest and most cost-effective option.

-In this guide, we will explain everything you need to know about Hong Kong company deregistration, including eligibility for deregistration and the process involved.
+This guide explains everything you need to know about Hong Kong company deregistration, including eligibility, conditions, and the full process.

 What Is Company Deregistration?